In the literal sense, acne is just on my skin. It’s just skin — it’s no big deal, right?

 I really don’t want my blog to be negative.
 I just wanted to make this point for all the people out there suffering now, who get called dramatic (okay, maybe just by keyboard warriors and Daily Mail readers – but still!).

-I also feel that the NHS needs to start looking into the mental health of long-term acne sufferers, rather than just offering treatment for the physical symptoms.
+I also feel that the NHS needs to start looking into the link between acne and mental health, rather than just offering treatment for the physical symptoms.
 During my 10 or so years of acne, not one doctor has asked me how I feel.

 Still, there’s always a silver lining – even to acne!